 SuperSAN Online Help

-SCSI Passthough Device KernSafe Storage Center
+SCSI Passthrough Device KernSafe Storage Center

-Creating A Generic SCSI Device
+Creating a Generic SCSI Device

 Follow the steps below to create a SCSI device: